apify/actor-scraper/cheerio-scraper/README.md

 The return value of the page function is an object (or an array of objects) representing the data extracted from the web page.
 The return value must be stringify-able to JSON, i.e. it can only contain basic types and no circular references.
 If you prefer not to extract any data from the page and skip it in the clean results, simply return `null` or `undefined`.

-The page function supports the JavaScript ES6 syntax and is asynchronous, which means you can use the `await` keyword to wait for background operations to finish.
+The **Page function** supports the JavaScript ES6 syntax and is asynchronous, which means you can use the `await` keyword to wait for background operations to finish.
 To learn more about `async` functions, visit the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).